lvgl/lv_port_pc_visual_studio/README.md

 There are a list of possible test applications in the [main.c](visual_studio_2017_sdl/main.c) file.
 Each test or demo is launched via a single function call.
 By default the `demo_create` function is the one that runs, but you can comment that one out and choose any of the others to compile and run.

 Use these examples to start building your own application testing code inside this pc_simulator.

+## A Note About Versions

+This repository usually has its sub-module references updated shortly after the release of new, major releases of LittlevGL's core [lvgl](https://github.com/littlevgl/lvgl) project.
+If you need to pull in bug fixes in those sub-modules in between major releases you will have to update the references on your own.
+Be aware that if source files are added or removed in those sub-modules then the visual studio project will most likely need adjusting.
+See the commit log for this repo for examples of the changes needed when sub-module references are updated.